tuito0/musrfit-dynGssEALF/README.md

 T. U. Ito
 Japan Atomic Energy Agency

-## DISCLAIMER

-This software is provided “as is” for research purposes, with absolutely no warranty.
-Users are responsible for checking the Hamiltonian, parameter conventions, numerical settings, and physical interpretation of the calculated spectra.

 ## INSTALLATION

 [Requirements] musrfit/ROOT running environment on any platform (see the [musrfit documentation](https://lmu.web.psi.ch/musrfit/user/html/index.html) for more information)